MRSA: Causes, symptoms, diagnosis, treatment and prevention

 Community-acquired MRSA (CA-MRSA)

-MRSA is also showing up in healthy people who have not been living in hospital.
+MRSA is also showing up in healthy people who have not been staying in hospital.
 This type of MRSA is called community-acquired MRSA, or CA-MRSA.

 CA-MRSA skin infections have been identified among certain populations that share close quarters or experience more skin-to-skin contact.
 Examples are team athletes, military personnel, and prisoners.
 However, more and more CA-MRSA infections are being seen in the general community as well, especially in certain geographic regions.